VictorCodebase/Nexus_Server/README.md

     PaperController -->|"Stores files"| S3Storage
 ```

-## Overview
-Nexus is a research paper repository backend built with Node.js following the MVC (Model-View-Controller) architecture.
-This system allows users to browse, search, and upload research papers with appropriate categorization and tagging.

-## System Architecture

-Nexus follows a classic MVC architecture with clear separation of concerns:

-1. **Models**: Data access layer interfacing with SQLite database
-2. **Controllers**: Business logic handling HTTP requests and responses
-3. **Routes**: API endpoint definitions and routing
-4. **Config**: System configuration and integrations
-5. **Middleware**: Request processing and authentication

 The backend connects to Backblaze B2 cloud storage (S3-compatible) for file storage and uses SQLite for database persistence.